 By following a course of study in the World Languages Department of the Malden Public Schools, students will develop language skills while gaining a global perspective.
 The department uses a proficiency-based approach to teaching language and culture.
-Students work to develop skills and proficiency in speaking, reading, listening, and writing.
+Students work to develop skills and proficiency in the domains of speaking, reading, listening, and writing.
 Language courses encourage and promote communication and self-expression as well as cultural awareness and competency.
 Thematic units are built around topics relevant to students' daily lives and explore vocabulary and grammar as well as events and issues facing the communities and cultures of the target language.
 As they progress, students are able to apply their language skills to study the cultures and history of societies reached by the target language.

 Note: All students will take a placement test at the beginning of the school year to ensure that they are enrolled in the appropriate course.
 Students entering after the start of the school year will take a placement test prior to being placed in a language course.
-Courses without sufficient enrollment may not run in 2022-2023.
+Courses without sufficient enrollment may not run in 2024-2025.

-About the Heritage Spanish Speakers Program: The Malden High School World Languages Department has designed and developed a unique program for heritage speakers of Spanish with three courses available.
+Heritage Spanish Speakers Program: The Malden High School World Languages Department has designed and developed a unique program for heritage speakers of Spanish with three courses available.
 These courses are designed for students who are exposed to the Spanish language and Hispanic culture in their home and/or work lives.
 The course entry level will be determined by a placement test and will also be dependent on the student's facility with and willingness to speak Spanish, and their experience with reading and writing in Spanish in an academic setting.
-Upon completion of Heritage Speakers III, students may choose to enroll in traditional Spanish 5 or AP courses.
 Please see individual course descriptions below for more specific information.

-Beginning with the Class of 2026, all students must take and pass a minimum of two years of a World Language, or earn the MA Seal of Biliteracy, or be enrolled in English Learner coursework during their years at MHS.
+Beginning with the Class of 2026, all students must take and pass a minimum of two years of a World Language, or meet the criteria of the language assessment MA Seal of Biliteracy, or be enrolled in English Learner coursework during their years at MHS.